Research

 The individual Department staff members focus on the following areas:

-• History of the German language (especially official German and specialist language in the Early Modern era)
+• Development of the German language (especially the administrative and professional language of the Early New High German period)

 PhDr.
 Irena Šebestová, CSc.